Youngyangi/AI-for-NLP/README.md

 # AI-for-NLP
-Just started to learn AI
+Just started to learn AI\n
-In the NLP direction
+Some basic models and codes in the NLP direction.